When using Turnitin, please note that you MUST include the Turnitin Syllabus Statement in the syllabi of courses using this service.

 The percentage ranges are associated with colors:

-Click the colored section beside the percentage rating to view the associated Originality Report.
+Click the colored section beside the percentage rating to view the associated Similarity Report.

 For more information on file types that are compatible with Turnitin please visit Turnitin, Accepted file types and sizes.
 D2L support recommends providing this link to your students.
 The link provided also contains information on file types that are NOT compatible with Turnitin.